Sharpe's Tiger: Plot summary

 Lawford and Sharpe pose as deserters to try to contact (and rescue if feasible) Colonel Hector McCandless, Lawford's uncle and chief of the British East India Company's intelligence service.
 Sharpe's flogging inadvertently makes their cover story more plausible.
 Sharpe quickly takes charge and brings Mary along, to protect her from Hakeswill and because she speaks several of the native languages.
-They are soon captured by scouts from Tippoo's army and taken to Seringapatam where they meet Colonel Gudin, a French military adviser to Tippoo.
-During their interrogation, the Tippoo enters and orders them to load muskets.
-He then orders Sharpe to shoot a British prisoner, Colonel McCandless; he does, having noticed that the "gunpowder" he has been given is fake.
+They are soon captured by scouts from the Tippoo's army and taken to Seringapatam, where they meet Colonel Gudin, a French military adviser to the Tippoo.
+During their interrogation, the Tippoo orders them to load muskets and tells them to shoot a British prisoner, Colonel McCandless; Sharpe pulls the trigger, having noticed that the "gunpowder" he has been given is fake.
 The musket does not fire.
-After covertly telling McCandless that he is a spy, he is told by McCandless that the British must not attack the seemingly weakest portion of the city walls.
-(It is later revealed that Tippoo has had mines buried there to blow up the British when they enter the trap.)
+After covertly telling McCandless that he is a spy, McCandless tells him that the British must not attack the seemingly weakest portion of the city walls.
+(It is later revealed that the Tippoo has had an enormous land mine concealed there to blow up the British when they enter the trap.)

-Lawford and Sharpe join Gudin's troops, while Mary is sent to work as a servant in the household of one of Tippoo's generals, Appah Rao, a Hindu who, unknown to the Muslim Tippoo, had been contacted by McCandless, his former commander, about switching sides.
-They search for their contact, a merchant who can pass along the vital warning to the besieging British forces.
-Gudin tests the pair further, giving them rifled fowling guns (Sharpe's first exposure to a rifled weapon instead of a smoothbore musket).
-Sharpe's shot is slightly high, but Lawford, to his mortification, ends up hitting a British scout.
+Lawford and Sharpe join Gudin's troops, while Mary is sent to work as a servant in the household of one of the Tippoo's generals, Appah Rao, a Hindu who, unknown to the Muslim Tippoo, had been contacted by McCandless, his former commander, about switching sides.
+Gudin tests the pair further, giving them rifled fowling guns (Sharpe's first exposure to a rifled weapon instead of a smoothbore musket) to fire at British scouts.
+Sharpe's shot is slightly high, but Lawford, to his dismay, ends up hitting his target.